Shop Walmart's best Black Friday 2020 deals right now

 Right now women’s clothing is up to 40% off, while men’s shirts and coats are up to 30% off.

 Starting November 27, save on pajamas, loungewear, underwear, socks and other cute and comfy basics.
-Lots of items for men in particular are on sale, including Wrangler Men’s 5-Star jeans (starting at $17.87; walmart.com), which come in sizes 29-44 and offer both regular and relaxed fits, as well as five-packs of Dickies Men’s Work Socks ($5; walmart.com), made from ultra durable, moisture-wicking fabric.
-Five packs of Hanes Men’s Boxer Briefs ($10; walmart.com) are available, too.
+Lots of items for men in particular are on sale, including Wrangler Men’s 5-Star jeans (starting at $17.87; walmart.com), which come in sizes 29 through 44 and offer both regular and relaxed fits, as well as five-packs of Dickies Men’s Work Socks ($5; walmart.com), made from ultra-durable, moisture-wicking fabric.
+Five-packs of Hanes Men’s Boxer Briefs ($10; walmart.com) are available too.

 Kitchen

-Save right now on products to make your favorite drinks at home, including the best-selling SodaStream Fizzi Sparkling Water Maker ($69.99, $89.99; walmart.com) and the Nespresso VertuoPlus ($99, originally $149; walmart.com), our pick for best single-serve coffee maker.
-The Instant Pot Duo Crisp and Air Fryer ($129, originally $149; walmart.com) is a Walmart exclusive that gives you all the benefits of a regular Instant Pot plus a unique air fryer lid that roasts, bakes, dehydrates and, of course, fries.
+Save right now on products to make your favorite drinks at home, including the bestselling SodaStream Fizzi Sparkling Water Maker ($49.99, originally $89.99; walmart.com) and the Nespresso VertuoPlus ($99, originally $149; walmart.com), our pick for best single-serve coffee maker.
+The Instant Pot Duo Crisp and Air Fryer ($79, originally $129; walmart.com) is a Walmart exclusive that gives you all the benefits of a regular Instant Pot, plus a unique air fryer lid that roasts, bakes, dehydrates and, of course, fries.

-Starting November 27, get a Better Homes & Gardens Stainless Steel Mixing Set ($9.92; walmart.com), which comes with everything you need to bake treats all winter long.
-Another great bet is the T-fal Kitchen 22-piece Nonstick Cookware Set ($49; walmart.com), from one of our favorite cookware brands here at Underscored.
+Starting November 27, get a Gibson Home Kitchen In A Box 83-Piece Combo Set ($54.97, originally $69.97; walmart.com), which comes with everything you need to cook and bake treats all winter long.
+Another great bet is the T-fal Kitchen 22-Piece Nonstick Cookware Set ($79, originally $89.99; walmart.com), from one of our favorite cookware brands here at Underscored.

 Right now you can save on the Shark Rotator Professional Lift-Away Upright Vacuum ($149, originally $238; walmart.com), a powerful 2-in1 vacuum with both an upright mode and portable pod for hard-to-reach spots.
 Clean up after the quarantine puppy you adopted with the Hoover Powerdash Pet Compact Carpet Cleaner ($78, originally $109.99; walmart.com), featuring antimicrobial brushes to tackle any and all pet messes.